 Once an article comes to Canada, its use is governed by Canadian copyright law.

 No, copying articles to distribute is not allowed.
 “Fair dealing” allows you to make one single copy of an article for your own use, but you cannot distribute copies to others.
 To make copies to hand out, you must get permission from the copyright owner.
 Source: C-42, section 27.

 Copyright Tip: Copy and give out the citation and abstract.
-Advise colleagues to check the library for access to the full article, or to request it through interlibrary loan.
+Advise colleagues to check the library for access to the full article, or to request it through document delivery.

 Most journal publishers own the copyright for articles published in their journals.
 As the author, you need to get permission from the publisher to distribute your own work.
 The publisher may supply you with reprints of your article - those you can distribute.

 You cannot distribute an article or chapter electronically.
 You can send others a link to the article or e-book chapter.